LCBH/UKano/MANUAL.md

-  --proverif            path of the ProVerif executable to use (optional, default: './proverif') --ideal-no-check      assume the idealisation is conform (requires manual checks) --ideal-automatic     do not take given idealisations into account, generate them automatically instead
-  --ideal-greedy        modifies the idealisation heuristic: put fresh names for all non-tuple sub-terms
+  --proverif            path of the ProVerif executable to use (optional, default: './proverif') --ideal-no-check      assume the idealisation is conform (requires manual checks) --ideal-automatic     do not take given idealisations into account, generate them automatically instead (using the default quasi-syntaxic heuristic) --ideal-semantic      modifies the idealisation heuristic: put fresh names for all non-tuple sub-terms
-  --ideal-full-syntax   modifies the idealisation heuristic: go through all functions (including ones in equations) and replace identity names and let variables by holes.
+  --ideal-syntaxic      modifies the idealisation heuristic: go through all functions (including ones in equations) and replace identity names and let variables by holes.
 Conformity checks are modified accordingly.
   --only-fo             verifies the frame opacity condition only